-Power solution: A small Generator, usually the Honda ones are affordable, reliable, and easy to carry around (the same ones we used overseas).
+A small generator, usually the Hondas are affordable, reliable, and easy to carry around (and these are the same ones we used overseas).
 If you can fill up at least 5 gallons of gasoline for it, it should be enough to last you about a week if you use it a moderate amount of time.

-Map: it’s always good to have a map of the area you are in for evacuation purposes.
-If you decide to ride out a major storm at home, but things start to turn sour (worse storm than expected).
-It’s important to have a map with pre-marked evacuation spots (sturdier buildings, designated safe areas by the local government, elevated areas, etc).
+It’s always good to have a map of the area you are in for evacuation purposes.
+If you decide to ride out a major storm at home, but things start to turn sour (worse storm than expected), it’s important to have a map with pre-marked evacuation spots (sturdier buildings, designated safe areas by the local government, elevated areas, etc).
 Don’t bother with a compass, I couldn’t think of a scenario where you would need it unless you are evacuating due to a Zombie outbreak.

 Always have extra batteries for everything (primarily for flashlights).
 I have a fishing tacklebox that I keep in the back of my car that has plenty of first aid items (as well as cutting tools), and lots and lots of extra batteries for all manners of electronics.

-Depending on your geography (in this case the folks in the Northeast).
-If power goes out (which it will) and the storm passes.
-It’ll be frigging cold!
-You need to make sure you can keep your family warm first and foremost.
-If you have a fireplace, you better have wood to go with it as well as enough materials to start that fire with!
-If you don’t.
-Make sure you have extra blankets, extra gloves, skull caps, etc etc. This is definitely common sense.
+Depending on your geography (in this case the folks in the Northeast), if power goes out (which it will) and the storm passes, it’ll be frigging cold!
+You need to make sure you can keep your family warm, first and foremost.
+If you have a fireplace, you better have wood to go with it, as well as enough materials to start that fire with!
+If you don’t, make sure you have extra blankets, extra gloves, skull caps, etc. This is definitely common sense.

-A Weapon: It’s always nice to pack some heat.
-If you own a piece: have it nearby.
+It’s always nice to pack some heat.
+If you own a piece, keep it nearby.

-Load up on extra water; calculate a gallon of drinking water a day for each family member for a good 4-5 days.
-You won’t need more than that even if power lasts longer only because by the 5th day there will be plenty of aid circulating your area (water included).
-Now most people don’t drink a gallon a day (I drink two only because I train extensively throughout the week and need to stay hydrated).
+Load up on extra water.
+Calculate a gallon of drinking water a day for each family member for a good 4-5 days.
+You won’t need more than that even if power lasts longer only because by the fifth day there will be plenty of aid circulating your area (water included).
+Now, most people don’t drink a gallon a day (I drink two only because I train extensively throughout the week and need to stay hydrated).
 So calculating a gallon a day will leave you with some extra.

-Food: Keep it simple: canned foods.
+Food: Keep it simple: canned foods and emergency rations.
 If you want to keep things cold, simply put them outside of your home in a safe area as it is probably cold as shit up in the NE right now (hell It was 50s here in Orlando this morning).
 Don’t make this harder on yourself with portable cookers.
 And DON’T forget can openers!